Stephen Spring Rice (1856–1902): Career

 He entered HM Treasury in 1878 and was Private Secretary to successive Financial Secretaries to the Treasury between 1881 and 1888.
 Spring Rice became Private Secretary to Sir William Harcourt when he was Chancellor of the Exchequer for the first time in 1886.
 In 1894, he became Principal Clerk in the Treasury and was given the additional role of Auditor of the Civil List in 1899.

 He was invested as a Companion of the Order of the Bath (CB) and was a contributor to the Encyclopædia Britannica.

 Family

 Spring Rice married Julia FitzGerald, a daughter of Sir Peter FitzGerald, 19th Knight of Kerry, on 12 January 1888.
-They had a son, Edward Dominck Spring Rice, and a daughter, Mary Honora Spring Rice.

 Spring Rice died of an illness at Abinger Hall in Dorking on 6 September 1902 at the age of 46 and was buried at All Saints Church, Watermillock.
 He is also commemorated by a memorial bridge at Aira Force with his brothers Gerald and Cecil.